-If you find many unanswered questions on a specific topic, it could be a good idea to do a piece on ‘getting to know X better’.
+If you find many unanswered questions on a specific topic, doing a piece on “getting to know X better” could be a good idea.
 Answering questions and providing solutions in your content will also assure better footfall for your blogs or articles.

 4. Follow the trends

-Check profiles of people who follow you on social media and see the hot topics in their lives – what they are discussing, what they are posting, and whom or what they are following.
-Read tweets, scan photos, observe what they repost, study the brands they use, and endorse.
-Brainstorm on these ideas with your friends, colleagues, and family and get real-life inputs.
-The content you generate from this will be real and hardcore.
+Check the profiles of people who follow you on social media and see what’s trending in their lives – what they are discussing, what they are posting, and whom or what they are following.
+Read tweets, scan photos, observe what they repost, study the brands they use and endorse.

-For example, if you are working on a brand-related to fitness, ask your followers:
+For example, if you are working on a fitness brand, ask your followers:

 - What do they do to stay fit?

 - What other factors do they think help in keeping the body fit?
 Any unconventional workout methods?

 - How important is mental health (which can take you to a new topic altogether)?

 All answers to such questions are bound to generate new content ideas.

 When you are faced with the problem of how to get content ideas, look at the calendar and look for recent events.
 A marketing campaign always works if connected to occasions, festivals, centenaries, world days, etc.